coldfix/website/2016/06/10/installing-windows.rst

     [HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\Windows\Personalization]
     "NoLockScreen"=dword:00000001

 - It's the 21st century, why do we still have CAPS LOCK?
-I want it to be *Escape* for vim, but on windows im happy to just disable it for now using SwitchCapsToScrollLock.reg_:
+On linux I set it to *Escape* for more convenient *vim*-editing, but on windows I'm happy to remap it to *ScrollLock* to make it useful as a hotkey for PushToTalk or to enable/disable the microphone in mumble or teamspeak.
+  SwitchCapsToScrollLock.reg_:

 .. code-block:: registry